-- 1. Promote and protect the interests of current and future residents; - 2.
-Help implement regulation in a way that creates high and consistent standards regarding the marketing, sales and operation of Retirement Communities; - 3.
+- 1. Promote and protect the interests of current and future residents; - Help implement regulation in a way that creates high and consistent standards regarding the marketing, sales and operation of Retirement Communities that are above and beyond statutory obligations; - 3.
 Promote trust and confidence in the sector; - 4.
-Provide a framework to assist open, transparent and efficient resolution of complaints by residents; - 5.
+Provide a framework to assist open, transparent and efficient resolution of complaints by residents against signatories to the Code; - 5.
 Provide industry leadership to promote effective self-regulation that complements and builds on existing regulatory arrangements.